When you want to enter a structure, you politely knock on the door. When the door does not open after that, you knock harder.

 - Used by The Smurfs in the comic book story "The Fake Smurf" (and its Animated Adaptation).
 Also used in "The Smurfs And The Book That Tells Everything" to pound open Brainy's door, until Brainy opens the door and lets the Smurfs with the ram enter only to crash into a wall.

-- There's a bit in Braveheart where this gets an added Incendiary Exponent - if the door doesn't fall down it can burn down.
+- In Braveheart, the hero and his man are seen ramming in the gate to York.
+This gets an added Incendiary Exponent — if the door doesn't fall down it can burn down.

 - In the 1923 and 1939 versions of The Hunchback of Notre Dame, Quasimodo drops a long piece of wood onto the rabble attacking Notre Dame and the rabble use it as an improvised battering ram.